junkyeongpark/effml-postech.github.io/docs/spring24/25_/_index.md

 Since the input to each layer must be permuted ({{< katex >}}\text{P}x{{< /katex >}}), and the output of each layer is also permuted ({{< katex >}}\text{P}x_f^r{{< /katex >}}), the entire transformer architecture uses the same {{< katex >}}\{\text{P}, \text{P}^{\text{T}}\}{{< /katex >}} matrices for all weights involved in residual connections.

 ## Models, Tasks, Datasets and Evaluation settings
-In this work, they investigate 5 different BERT models from the MultiBERTs reproductions seeds 1 through 5 (See ['BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding'](https://aclanthology.org/N19-1423/) & ['The MultiBERTs: BERT Reproductions for Robustness Analysis'](https://arxiv.org/abs/2106.16163)).
+In this work, the authors investigated 5 different BERT models from the MultiBERTs reproductions seeds 1 through 5 (See ['BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding'](https://aclanthology.org/N19-1423/) & ['The MultiBERTs: BERT Reproductions for Robustness Analysis'](https://arxiv.org/abs/2106.16163)).
 Each model has the following properties:
   1. Bert-base-uncased checkpoint.
   2. Different random initialization and random ordering.
   3. Same original BERT vocabulary and tokenizer.

-To test base method, they use the masked language modeling task employing the validation set of the [Wikitext-103 benchmark](https://arxiv.org/abs/1609.07843) as evaluation data.
-Then, they extract over one million sentenses from the [Books corpus](https://www.cv-foundation.org/openaccess/content_iccv_2015/html/Zhu_Aligning_Books_and_ICCV_2015_paper.html).
+To test the baseline method, they used the masked language modeling task while employing the validation set of the [Wikitext-103 benchmark](https://arxiv.org/abs/1609.07843) as the evaluation data.
+Next, they extracted over one million sentences from the [Books corpus](https://www.cv-foundation.org/openaccess/content_iccv_2015/html/Zhu_Aligning_Books_and_ICCV_2015_paper.html).
-In classification tasks, they employ fine-tuned models with a randomly initialized classification head with pooling layer and classification layer weights.
-They keep the head initializations the same across models.
-They use the General Language Understanding Evaluation ([GLUE](https://arxiv.org/abs/1804.07461)) benchmark excluding [WNLI](https://arxiv.org/abs/1810.04805).
+In classification tasks, they employed fine-tuned models with randomly initialized classification head with pooling layer and classification layer weights.
+The authors kept the head initializations the same across the models.
+They used the General Language Understanding Evaluation ([GLUE](https://arxiv.org/abs/1804.07461)) benchmark excluding [WNLI](https://arxiv.org/abs/1810.04805).
 As a baseline for comparison, vanilla averaging is defined as:

 {{< katex display=true >}}
 \theta_{avg} = \frac{1}{2}(\theta_A+\theta_B)
 {{< /katex >}}

-In this work, they define some Evaluation definitions.
-They define loss-barriers as (['M. The lottery ticket hypothesis: Finding sparse, trainable neural networks.
+In this work, they defined new evaluation definitions.
+They defined loss-barriers as (['M. The lottery ticket hypothesis: Finding sparse, trainable neural networks.
 In International Conference on Learning Representations'](https://arxiv.org/abs/1803.03635)):
 {{< katex display=true >}}
 \max_{\lambda} \mathcal{L}(\lambda\theta_A + (1 - \lambda)\theta_B) - \frac{1}{2}(\mathcal{L}(\theta_A) + \mathcal{L}(\theta_B))
 {{< /katex >}}

-A masking probability of *p* = 0.15 across block sizes of 128 tokens use to compute MLM loss\pseudo-perplexity.
-For *N* masked samples in the text **W**, pseudo-perplexity defined as:
+A masking probability of {{< katex >}}p = 0.15{{< /katex >}} across block sizes of 128 tokens were used to compute MLM loss\pseudo-perplexity.
+For {{< katex >}}N{{< /katex >}} masked samples in the text **W**, pseudo-perplexity is defined as:

 {{< katex display=true >}}
 \mathrm{Pseudo-PPL}(\textbf{W};\theta) = 2^{-\frac{1}{N} \sum_{i=1}^{N}\log_{2}\,p_\theta(\omega_i|\textbf{W}_{\backslash{i}})}
 {{< /katex >}}

 ## Results
 ### By component
-Firstly, they found that the merging all feed-forward sublayers and/or merging all multi-headed attention sublayers reducing the pseudo-perplexity compared to the baseline.
+First, they found that the merging all feed-forward sublayers and/or merging all multi-headed attention sublayers reducing the pseudo-perplexity compared to the baseline.
 Remakably, combination of them leads to reduce the perplexity about 7 times at λ = 0.5 (See Figure 3).
 The reduced barrier suggests that a lower loss path has formed among these models, indicating a connection between the minima with a barrier similar to what they report.

 <p align="center">
     <img src="figures/Figure3.png" width="300">
 </p>

 <p style="text-align:center; font-style: italic;">
 Figure 3.
 Results of pseudo-perplexity scores of 10 MultiBERTs with vanilla averaging, merging all feed-forward sublayers, and merging all multi-headed attention sublayers and all multi-headed attention sublayers.
 </p>

-Next, they investigate how well these Transformers learn similar representations of the model, they compute the average feature correlations both of the Feed-Forward layer and attention pre-merged/merged with our method.
+Next, they investigated how well these Transformers learn similar representations of the model, they compute the average feature correlations both of the Feed-Forward layer and attention pre-merged/merged with our method.
 The aligned models show higher average feature correlations than the orignal models.
-However, It is note that these values are no more than 0.3 because some pre-trained transformers can be sparsely activated and be pruned heavily leading to lower average feature correlations (Li et al.,2023; Dalvi et al., 2020).
+However, it is note that these values are no more than 0.3 because some pre-trained transformers can be sparsely activated and be pruned heavily leading to lower average feature correlations (Li et al.,2023; Dalvi et al., 2020).

 <p align="center">
     <img src="figures/Figure4.png" width="300">
 </p>